 Spotlight: Katmai National Park and Preserve

+Most people visit Katmai National Park and Preserve in southwest Alaska to see the bears.
 "There’s no better place for the average person to see a lot of bears in one place," says Roy Wood, Chief of Interpretation and Education at Katmai.
 He assesses that the area probably holds the densest population of bears anywhere—especially during peak salmon season.

 "It’s not your typical campground," says Wood.
-"And you’re right on the shore of Naknek Lake in a Balsam Poplar forest.
+"And you’re right on the shore of Naknek Lake in a balsam poplar forest.
 It's a really beautiful setting."

 Fure’s Cabin is a refuge for kayakers, canoers and hikers and is located on the north side of the Bay of Islands in Naknek Lake.
 Book Fure's Cabin beginning January 5.

 Hop in a motor boat, canoe or kayak and explore the 100 miles of shoreline of Naknek Lake, the fourth largest lake in the U.S. or paddle along the Savonoski Loop.
 Hike Dumpling Mountain, which overlooks the entire area or take a ranger guided tour of the Valley of 10,000 Smokes.
 Fishing enthusiasts come to Katmai from around the world for trophy-size rainbow trout and for salmon.
 Visit Katmai’s fishing page for more information.

 More than four million acres of Katmai are open to backcountry/wilderness camping without a permit.
 The Valley of 10,000 Smokes is an alternative dispersed camping area if the Brooks Camp Campground is full.
 This area does not feature campsite amenities and also does not require a permit.